-This program aims to prevent mental health crises among veterinary professionals by educating new graduates on wellness early on in their careers
+Program aims to prevent mental health crises among veterinary professionals by educating new graduates on wellness early on in their careers.

-BluePearl Specialty and Emergency Pet Hospital, one of the largest providers of post-graduate training programs in the U.S., today announced the launch of a new wellness training program, Clinicians-In-Training.
-Clinicians-In-Training Health and Well-being Program offers interns, residents, and ER clinicians enrolled in BluePearl’s House Officer and emERgeTM programs trainings with a veterinary social worker or wellness educator and access to mental health and wellness resources.
+BluePearl Pet Hospital, one of the largest providers of post-graduate training programs in the U.S., today announced the launch of a new wellness training program, Clinicians in Training (CIT).
+This health and well-being program offers interns, residents and ER clinicians enrolled in BluePearl’s house officer and emERgeTM programs training with a veterinary social worker or wellness educator and access to mental health and wellness resources.

 It is well documented that the veterinary suicide rate is significantly higher than the general population.
 At BluePearl, we recognize that there must be a greater emphasis on self-care and ability to handle stressors that exist in our profession long before one reaches the point where they would consider self-harm,” said Andrea Monnig, DVM, DACVECC, Director, Clinical Development at BluePearl.
 “We want these young clinicians to be able to manage these stressors and set up boundaries that are going to lead to long-term professional and personal satisfaction.
 We know that this profession needs to hit the reset button on wellness, and it is our hope that this program is the start of something big.”

-Learn more about BluePearl’s internship and residency training programs here.
+Learn more about BluePearl’s internship and residency training programs.

 Founded in 1996, BluePearl is one of the largest specialty and emergency veterinary practices in the U.S. today.
 BluePearl has more than 100 hospitals in 29 states that together employ 7,000+ Associates, including 1,330+ veterinarians, 1,600+ veterinary technicians, and 4,100+ other professionals.
 Each year, our compassionate teams provide high-quality care for more than 1.1 million pets and their families.
 BluePearl clinicians also participate in clinical studies to discover new treatments and procedures that improve pet health.
 As part of the Mars Veterinary Health family of brands, BluePearl is committed to its purpose — A BETTER WORLD FOR PETS® — because pets make a better world for us.
 Learn more at BluePearlVet.com.